 - Pain, suffering, and lost quality of life

 - Vehicle and property damage costs

 It is important to understand your legal options after a shared fault car accident in Las Vegas.
-Contact the Las Vegas personal injury attorneys at Sam & Ash, LLP today to discuss the details of the accident in a free initial case review.
+Contact the Las Vegas car accident attorneys at Sam & Ash Injury Law today to discuss the details of the accident in a free initial case review.
 You deserve What’s Right.
 Let our skilled legal team develop a plan of action for you.